s-kust/django-postgresql-view/README.md

 # Django PostgreSQL Materialized View Example
-Initially, this project aimed to demonstrate the usage of the PostgreSQL materialized view in Django to cache the results of the complex SELECT query with many JOIN operations.
-The task is described in detail below.
-Such assignments of optimizing costly queries often appear in real-world practice.

-The PostgreSQL materialized view in the database contains the cached result of some intricate SELECT query execution.
-The optimization is to return the cached data from the view instead of re-executing queries.
-Of course, we try to speed up the users' requests execution.
-At the same time, it is also crucial to prevent users from getting stale cached data.

-Later, the author realized that the PostgreSQL materialized view is not the best way to solve the assignments.
-More on this below.
-Therefore, I have added another way to solve the same problem.

-In this repository, you can find two solutions to the same problem.
-One solution uses a PostgreSQL materialized view, and the other does not.
-If you build and run the application, you'll see both approaches at work.
-The Django `post_save` and `m2m_changed` signals trigger them concurrently.

-Of course, running two solutions together is redundant.
-Only one of them should be used in a real-world project.
-It depends on how urgently one needs to update the cached data.
-If you don't need to do this immediately after the event, the PostgreSQL materialized view might be the best option.
+Sometimes we have to denormalize the data in the database to avoid repeating costly JOIN operations, speed up the SELECT queries and reduce the load on the database engine.
+This repository shows three ways to solve the problem:
+1. PostgreSQL materialized view.
+See the files `/app/rooms/migrations/0004_roomsrelatedobjects.py` and `/app/rooms/models/room_related_view.py`.
+This solution is the simplest.
+Unfortunately, it has limitations that make it rarely suitable for practice.
+1. Django signals.
+See the file `/app/rooms/signals.py`.
+Most likely, in practice, you will use this solution.
+1. PostgreSQL triggers.
+They are slightly more efficient than Django signals but much more difficult to set up and maintain.
+See the examples in the `/app/rooms/models` directory.
+Also, take a look at the `django-pgtrigger` plugin.

 ## How This Repository Can Help You

-Here you can find the code that works, as well as explanations.
-The project uses a Django REST framework to manipulate the data in JSON format.

-It does not always make sense to apply the methods shown here.
-They are only helpful if SELECT requests occur more often than data modifications.
-The optimization may speed up the execution of reading requests.
-On the other hand, queries that insert, update, or delete data will take longer and consume more computing resources.

 In this repository, you can find working examples of the following:
 1. PostgreSQL materialized view in Django.
 1. `EagerLoadingMixin` in Django REST framework serializer classes to solve the N+1 queries problem.
 1. Updating the instances that have nested serializers.
 You can explicitly write update methods in the serializer class.
 Or you can simply mark nested serializers as read-only.
 The `app/rooms/serializers.py` file contains examples of both approaches.
 1. Usage of the most generic `viewsets.ModelViewSet` to build views in Django REST framework fast and easy.
 1. Advanced PostgreSQL SQL query with several Common Table Expressions and JSON functions.
 See the `migrations.RunSQL` code in the `app/rooms/migrations/0004_roomsrelatedobjects.py` file.
+1. PostgreSQL triggers to keep the data in different tables in sync.
+See the examples in the `/app/rooms/models` directory.
+The triggers are configured not inside the database but in the Django application layer.
+The `django-pgtrigger` plugin gives you such an opportunity.
 1. Usage of Django `post_save` and `m2m_changed` signals, see the `app/rooms/signals.py` file.
 1. Processing of the actions during the `m2m_changed` signal handling.
 1. Populating the Django database with fake generated data for testing.
-See the `app/initial_db_fill.py` file.
+See the `app/rooms/management/commands/fill_db.py` file.
 1. Logging configuration and usage in Django, see files `app/app/settings.py` and `app/rooms/signals.py`.
+1. Usage of the `get_model` function to perform the same operation on multiple Django models.
+See the examples in the `app/rooms/tests.py` file.

 ## Task
-We have to provide the users with JSON data about some object.
-The data should contain all other entities associated with that object.
-We are dealing with a complex, bloated database schema.
-It includes many redundant models, and we are not allowed to get rid of them.
-Therefore, read requests are complex and resource-intensive.
-It often happens on legacy projects.

 Our primary entity is the room.
 Each room has one door.
 Also, the rooms have many-to-many relationships with different types of furniture: beds, tables, and chairs.
 Each room has one or more windows.
 In turn, windows have many-to-many relationships with window fittings.
 Among other things, the room may have a set of souvenirs, which is called decoration.

+Our API endpoint provides the users with JSON data about the rooms and all their associated entities.
+We are dealing with a complex, bloated database schema.
+It includes many redundant models, and we are not allowed to get rid of them.
+Therefore, SELECT requests are complex and resource-intensive.
+Such a problem often occurs on legacy projects.

 Here is a partial database diagram.

 ![database diagram](/misc/db_diagram.png)

-And here is a Django `models.py` file.
+And here is the code of some models.

 ```python
 from django.db import models